 The Escape Artist has a vivid imagination.
 I have lived through many terrible things…fortunately none of them ever actually happened.
 As a child not only did I hide behind the sofa during Doctor Who but I also worried about Vampires, Werewolves, Freddy Kruger, Ghosts, Child Abducters, Nuclear Apocalypse, Killer Viruses and Alien Invasion.
 Looking back, it seems like a miracle that I survived all these dire threats.

 The fear of Something Bad happening is deep-seated within us.
 This is not surprising when you think about our ancestral environment.
-Back then, Something Bad happened rather too much for our liking.
+Back then, Something Bad happened a lot.
 Infant mortality, intermittent starvation, mystery plagues, predators, wars, accidents, storms, locusts…the list goes on and on.

 Our environment and living conditions have changed beyond all recognition in the last hundred years but our minds remain essentially identical to those of stone age hunter-gatherers.